 Why dry the fish?

-Salmon have a fatty liquid called albumin and this stuff will ooze out of the fish as it cooks.
+Salmon have a white protein called albumin and this stuff will ooze out of the fish as it cooks.
 The albumin also serves to keep the fish more moist while it cooks.

-By allowing the fish to dry, it forms a sort of skin called a pellicle which helps to prevent the white albumin from cooking out.
+By allowing the fish to dry, it forms a skin called a pellicle which helps to prevent the white albumin from cooking out.

 I recommend drying for 2-4 hours if possible.
-The fish will become sticky and get a sort of translucent look as it dries.
+The fish will become tacky and get a translucent look as it dries.

 After drying the fish and allowing the pellicle to form they are ready to smoke.